The Tombs Of San Al-Hagar (Tanis)

-Tanis or San El Hagar as it is called today was once the capital of ancient Egypt.
+Tanis, or San El Hagar as it is called today, was once the capital of ancient Egypt.
 When the Arabs conquered Egypt in the 7th century,

 Tanis is located about 150 kilometers northeast of Cairo, the capital of the 19th province of Lower Egypt or Northern Egypt.

 The city truly flourished during the reign of Ramses II to perpetuate the visits of his father and grandfather to the city.
-The grandfather of Ramses II was one of the army leaders in the reign of Hour Moheb and his father also visited the city when he became Seti I, the king of Egypt in 1330 BC.
+The grandfather of Ramses II was one of the army leaders in the reign of Hour Moheb, and his father also visited the city when he became Seti I, the king of Egypt, in 1330 BC.

 Tanis used to host a large number of obelisks in many locations.
-However, most of them were destroyed due to earthquakes and the many attacks that the area was exposed to.
+However, most of them were destroyed due to earthquakes and the many attacks the area was exposed to.

 The Name of Tanis